Home > Media & Resource > Blog

 Types of overhead bridge cranes:

-• Single girder crane: An overhead traveling crane that utilizes a single bridge beam attached to the two runway/end trucks.
+• single girder crane: An overhead traveling crane that utilizes a single bridge beam attached to the two runway/end trucks.
 This bridge beam or single girder supports a lifting mechanism or hoist that "runs" on the bottom flange of the bridge beam.

-• Double girder crane: An overhead traveling bridge crane that utilizes two bridge beams set atop the runway (end) trucks.
+• double girder crane: An overhead traveling bridge crane that utilizes two bridge beams set atop the runway (end) trucks.
 Generally this type of crane utilizes a top running trolley hoist which moves along the top of the two bridge beams on its own set of trucks/trolley wheels.
 The hook from the hoist "falls" between the two bridge beams.
 Headroom under the crane is increased by utilizing this hoist/crane configuration.

-• Top running crane: An electric overhead traveling crane having the end trucks supported on rails attached to the top of the crane runways.
+• top running crane: An electric overhead traveling crane having the end trucks supported on rails attached to the top of the crane runways.

 • Under running crane: An electric overhead traveling crane having the end trucks supported on track attached to the bottom flanges of the beam; or supported on bottom flanges of beams.
 These beams make up the crane runway.